flux-framework/rfc/spec_10.markdown

 A task MAY contain:
 - *tags* a key-value dictionary of arbitrary tags

-### Link
+### Edge

-Usually links are not inspected as nodes themselves, but when greater precision is necessary, they may be specified in full form.
+Usually edges are not inspected as vertices themselves, but when greater precision is necessary, they may be specified in full form.

 A link MUST contain: